pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

     nohup ./tidb-lightning -config tidb-lightning.toml > nohup.out &
     ```

-## Upgrading TiDB Lightning
+## Upgrade TiDB Lightning

-You can upgrade TiDB Lightning by replacing the binaries alone.
-No further configuration is needed.
-See [FAQ](/tidb-lightning/tidb-lightning-faq.md#how-to-properly-restart-tidb-lightning) for the detailed instructions of restarting TiDB Lightning.
+You can upgrade TiDB Lightning by replacing the binaries alone without further configurations.
+After the upgrade, you need to restart TiDB Lightning.
+For details, see [How to properly restart TiDB Lightning](/tidb-lightning/tidb-lightning-faq.md#how-to-properly-restart-tidb-lightning).

 If an import task is running, we recommend you to wait until it finishes before upgrading TiDB Lightning.
 Otherwise, there might be chances that you need to reimport from scratch, because there is no guarantee that checkpoints work across versions.